phramusca/RomManager/README.md

 Browse your ROM source folder and scan for ROM files.
 RomManager will:
 - Detect all ROM files in supported console folders
-- Identify multiple versions of the same game
+- Identify multiple versions of the same game within each console folder
 - Create a `RomManager.ods` spreadsheet with all discovered ROMs

 **Requirements:**
+- ROM files must be organized in subfolders named according to [supported console names](#supported-consoles)
 - ROM files must be in `.7z` archives (except Amstrad CPC which uses `.dsk` files)

-- Folders must be named according to [supported console names](#supported-consoles)
+**Important**: RomManager expects ROMs to be organized in console-specific folders.
+It will not automatically group ROMs from different locations.

 ### 2. Set Score

 Automatically score ROM versions based on your preferences:
 - Each ROM version receives a score based on `GoodToolsConfig.ods` configuration
 - By default, French/European games are favored (customizable)
-- Automatically marks exportable versions:
+- The highest-scored version is automatically marked for export:
   - All good `.dsk` files for Amstrad CPC
   - Only the best version (highest score) for other consoles

 ### 3. Sync ROMs

 Export selected ROM versions to your destination folder:
-- Choose which ROM versions to export
+- Choose which ROM versions to export (or let the scoring system select automatically)
 - Automatically removes unwanted duplicates
 - Maintains folder structure compatible with EmulationStation/Recalbox